Mtarek7900/Mtarek7900/README.md

 # Hi, I'm Mohammed Tarek

 Cybersecurity Specialist with a strong foundation in backend engineering.
 I enjoy working at the intersection of secure infrastructure, application security, and system reliability.
 Former backend dev now applying engineering principles to defending systems and strengthening security posture.
+Currently interested in Application Security because it compiles all my experience into a focal point that follows through with my interests within the security and development space.

 ---